Binary-Sprout/WifiChat/README.md

 Sending Messages: Enter your name and message in the form and click "Send."
 Messages will be displayed in the chat area.
 View Device Count: The number of connected users is displayed at the top of the page.

+### Blocking and Unblocking Devices

 Blocking Users: Administrators can view the list of connected devices and block or unblock users based on their IP addresses by visiting the /devices URL (e.g., 192.168.4.1/devices , http://anything/devices).
-Blocking and Unblocking Devices:

 Blocked devices will see a warning message if they attempt to send messages.
 You can manage blocked IPs through the "Blocked IPs" section on the devices page.